 Abe Vigoda was born Abraham Charles Vigoda on February 24, 1921, in New York City.
 With his gravelly voice and sunken eyes, Vigoda has been a popular character actor for more than four decades.
 The son of a tailor, he grew up on New York City's Lower East Side.
 Vigoda started acting as a teenager and studied his craft at the American Theatre Wing.

 After decades as a struggling actor, Vigoda began to attract the public's attention in the 1960s.
 He landed a few notable stage roles, including a part in Harold Pinter's The Man in the Glass Booth in 1968.
 But his big break came in a form of a film role.
 He won the part of Salvatore "Sal" Tessio, the traitorous mobster in Francis Ford Coppola's epic about the Corleone crime family, The Godfather (1972).
-The film, which starred Al Pacino and Marlon Brando, was a huge success both commercially and critically.
+The film, which starred Al Pacino, Marlon Brando and Robert Duvall, was a huge success both commercially and critically.
 Vigoda reprised his role for the sequel, The Godfather, Part II (1974).

 Abe Vigoda took on another memorable role in 1975, as Detective Phil Fish on the situation comedy Barney Miller.
 The show starred Hal Linden as the title character, a police captain in New York City and followed his precinct's comical misadventures.
 Vigoda was a hit as a run-down, mopey, and almost retired detective.
 The character was so popular, in fact, that he got his own show, entitled Fish, in 1977.
 The new series looked at the private side of Detective Fish's life as he and his wife moved from the city to a new home where they took care of several foster children.
 The show had a short run, ending in 1978.